eigenvivek/xvr/README.md

 Usage: xvr COMMAND

 Commands:
-  register: Use gradient-based optimization to register XRAY to a CT/MR.
-  restart: Restart model training from a checkpoint.
-  train: Train a pose regression model.
+register   Use gradient-based optimization to register XRAY to a CT/MR. restart    Restart model training from a checkpoint. train      Train a pose regression model.
-  --help, -h: Display this message and exit.
+--help -h  Display this message and exit.
-  --version: Display application version.
+--version  Display application version.
 ```

 ### Training